 Candidate sourcing automation enables hiring teams to automatically match historic candidates within their ATS database to new job vacancies.
 The process is instant and completes the time-consuming stages of screening and matching within minutes.
 The end result means recruiters receive an overview of matching applicants that are placed in the prospect candidate pool to help guide their next hiring decision.

 Deliver the promise to keep candidates ‘on file’ for new opportunities.
 After the initial rejection, silver medalist candidates still possess the desire to work for the company.
-Employers should utilise this because the potential to excel the candidate experience and continue the hiring journey is too great of an opportunity to be missed.
+Employers should utilise this because the potential to excel in the candidate experience and continue the hiring journey is too great of an opportunity to be missed.